 The pandemic, however, has shown that psychological treatment can be done in new ways with the aid of technology.
 Many therapists have continued treating their patients using technologies like video conferencing.
 This has helped thousands of patients to continue their treatment process, without worrying about the risks associated with a face-to-face consultation.

 Virtual reality is one such technology that has the potential to revolutionize mental healthcare.
 Technology, which completely immerses people into an alternate reality, has a lot of possibilities that therapists can explore.
-Let’s look at a few of them:
+Let’s look at a few of the scope of virtual reality in mental healthcare.

 VR can be used to treat different types of mental illnesses including PTSD and phobias.
 This was first shown by Dr.Rizzo, who is known as the father of the clinical virtual reality industry.

 Back in 2003, he started a program called Bravemind with the US army.
 The program aimed to help to return US soldiers overcome their PTSD with the help of VR.
 The program exposed the soldiers to environments similar to what they were exposed to during their time serving in the army.
 This allowed them to work through their emotions and recover better.

 Phobias can also be similarly treated.
 The leading technique used to treat phobias like a fear of heights or snakes is exposure therapy.
 Under exposure therapy, the patient is gradually exposed to their fear.
 The stimulus is made progressively stronger until the patient’s fear is gone.